 The rights to his courses changed hands several times over the decades, and the original course was revamped or repackaged several times as well.

 Now fast forward to the present day and Pimsleur is a near household name when it comes to language learning.
-Out of traditional language learning courses for native English speakers only Rosetta Stone is more well known.
+Out of traditional language learning courses for English native speakers only Rosetta Stone is more well known.

 You can expect a gradual progression of vocabulary when using Pimsleur.
-You’ll use newer words more often, while the more familiar ones will be slowly emphasized less and less.
+You’ll use newer words more often, while the familiar ones will be slowly emphasized less and less.

 The importance of a word in determined by how common it is in the language you’re learning.